Stuartholme’s dynamic Co-curricular Arts Program comprises music, art, drama and private speech and drama.

 Private music tuition

 Students can participate in private individual and/or group music lessons and sit for external exams.
-View the full list of instruments offered in the Co-curricula Handbook.
+View the full list of instruments offered in the Co-curricular Handbook.

 Drama plays a major part in the life of Stuartholme and is enjoyed by both performers and audience members alike.
 Stuartholme’s Co-curricular Drama Club is an active club in the school community that offers students a variety of theatrical opportunities.
 Drama Club has a different focus each semester and therefore activities do vary.
 The Club seeks to enrich and advance students knowledge of drama and performance skills through a series of workshops, performances and theatre visits.